tdhopper/c.tdhopper.com/content/post/learning-python.md

-Before discovering the data science Twitter community in late 2010, I'd only heard of Python through another student researcher in my 2007 [REU](https://www.nsf.gov/crssprgm/reu/) who had used Python for some graphics programming research.
+Before discovering the data science Twitter community in late 2010, I'd only heard of Python through another student researcher in my 2007 [REU,](https://www.nsf.gov/crssprgm/reu/) who had used Python for some graphics programming research.
 On Twitter, people like [Hilary Mason](https://twitter.com/hmason), [John Cook](https://twitter.com/JohnDCook), and [Chris Fonnesbeck](https://twitter.com/fonnesbeck) talked warmly about using Python in their scientific work.

-In 2011, I was a first year operations research student at North Carolina State University, and I realized that I should pick up programming again to improve my career prospects.
+In 2011, I was a first-year operations research student at North Carolina State University, and I realized that I should pick up programming again to improve my career prospects.
 I'd taught myself some PHP in high school (circa 2003).
-In undergrad, I did a computer science minor and learned a good bit of C++ and did a lot of Mathematica scripting in my math coursework, but, from 2008 to 2011, I basically didn't program.
+In undergrad, I did a computer science minor and learned a good bit of C++ and did a lot of Mathematica scripting in my math coursework, but from 2008 to 2011, I basically didn't program.

 [I struggled to use